DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.89

+-  Fixed issue with Intelligence Contracts not displaying correctly.
+-  Miscellaneous Optimizations

 ### 0.0.88